-Biden ad fact-checked: Campaign gets ‘four Pinocchios’ over Trump video ‘trickery’
+Biden ad fact-checked: Campaign gets ‘four Pinocchios’ over video ‘trickery’

 "The message is unarguably bleak, but by failing to include the second half of Trump’s repeated line, it isolates the comment from the context of Trump’s political argument," the Post's fact-check says.
 "Moreover, the ad does not make clear that the clip is nearly five years old, ignoring the difference between when a candidate and a sitting president makes a provocative, political statement like this."

 The Post, in its four-Pinnochio fact-check, says this edit in the Biden ad constitutes "missing context."
+The newspaper also fact-checked the Trump video of Biden that Twitter labeled as manipulated and came to the conclusion that it was, saying it was "Missing Context."

 Both the Trump presidential campaign and the Republican Party were quick to tout the paper's reprimand to the Biden campaign.